giantswarm/apiextensions/README.md

 - Create a new package `/pkg/apis/GROUP/VERSION/`.
 - Inside the package create a file `doc.go` (content below).
 - Inside the package create a file `register.go` (content below).
-- Edit the last argument of `generate-groups.sh` call inside `./scripts/gen.sh`.
-It has format `existingGroup:existingVersion GROUP:VERSION`.
 - Add a new object (described in [next paragraph](#adding-a-new-custom-object)).

 Example `doc.go` content.